jgfranco17/aeternum/README.md

 expected HTTP status codes, and response times, ensuring their services remain operational without manual monitoring.

-Built using Golang, Aeternum API runs without requiring a database or external services;
-this makes it lightweight, fast, and easy to deploy.

 ### API

 Check out the [documentation page](https://jgfranco17.github.io/aeternum-api/) for more